Day 1 - Saturday

 Riding: 6 hours

 In the morning you will once again enjoy the beauty of the Colle dell’Orso, called Magic Mountain by some.
-Your picnic lunch will be in the garden of a little church.
+Your picnic lunch will be in the garden of a little church dating back to the year 1704.
 In the afternoon the route descends, leading you back to civilisation.
-In the evening you leave the horses in a small riding stables before dining and spending the night at a cosy hotel.
-The journey takes about 20 minutes.
-Tonight, pizza is on the menu.
+In the evening you will help settle your horses and leave them at a small riding centre, before driving 20 minutes to Civitanova where you will be spending the night at a cosy hotel.
+Tonight, pizza is on the menu!

 Day 7 - Friday